 Here are the top TikTok promotion services for artists in 2022:

-Before I get into each firm, I want to note that this list is based on my informal survey of what’s out there (using the sophisticated research techniques of Google search and email).
+Before I get into each firm, I want to note that I’ve only tried one firm on this list; the rest of my analysis is based on my informal survey of what’s out there (using the sophisticated research techniques of Google search and email).
 I strongly recommend doing your own research before working with a TikTok promotion service – even if you choose to work with one of the services listed here.
 But my hope is that this article is a good starting point to help you clarify your goals and narrow down your options.

 Another important note I want to add: Before you purchase promotional services, make sure you know what you’re getting.
 (I’ll cover this in more detail below.)

 And now, without further ado or any more annoying notes, here are the top TikTok promotional services in 2022.

 Playlist Push is well-known in the Spotify promotion game (we recently ran a campaign with them and got great results), but they’ve recently expanded their offering to include TikTok promotion, too.

 Here’s the basic gist of how their promotion works: